 What is a conservation easement?

-A conservation easement is a legal agreement that ensures a property will never be subdivided or developed, and protects the ecological, scenic and recreational values inherent to Vermont’s farms and forests.
+A conservation easement is a legal agreement that limits subdivision and development, and protects the ecological, scenic and recreational values inherent to Vermont’s farms and forests.

 Landowners who enter into this agreement with us continue to own the conserved property and pay property taxes, yet are free to sell the land.
 They also may continue to use the land for farming, forestry, recreation, education and other activities that sustain the property’s special resources.